shubhamtelang48/Employee_Trunover_ML-Model_prediction/README.md

 # OBJECTIVE

   Our goal is to understand what factors contributes most to employee turnover and create a ML model that can predict if a certain employee will leave the company or not.

+  # Conclusion

+1)Average satisfiction level of employee who stayed in company is greater than then who left the company.
+2)the employee who were promoted in last five year are less is likely to leave\left.
+3)frequency of employee turnover is highly depends on department they works for. such as sales and technical department have high frequency of employee turnover.
+4)frequency of employee turnover also highiy depends on the salary which they gets.
+Such as employees who have low salary is likely to leave the company.